-- Early intervention and identification of pupils in Early Years Foundation Stage using Essex County Council's Provision Guidance and the school's 'EYFS Early Intervention' form. - High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEND.
-Additional intervention and support cannot compensate for lack of quality first teaching. - Any pupil who is falling significantly behind the expected academic achievement, in line with predicted performance indicators, will be monitored. - Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - All staff will use the 'High Quality Teaching Checklists' as a baseline assessment to ensure that appropriate differentiation is in place in order for all pupils to access the curriculum and make progress.
+- Early intervention and identification of pupils in Early Years Foundation Stage using Essex County Council's Provision Guidance and the school's 'EYFS Early Intervention' form; - High quality teaching, is the first step in responding to pupils who have or may have SEND.
+Additional intervention and support cannot compensate for lack of quality first teaching; - Any pupil who is falling significantly behind the expected academic achievement, in line with predicted performance indicators, will be monitored; - Once a pupil has been identified as possibly having SEND they will be closely monitored by staff in order to gauge their level of learning and possible difficulties; - All staff will use the 'High Quality Teaching Checklists' as a baseline assessment to ensure that appropriate provision is in place in order for all pupils to access the curriculum and make progress.
 This will also enable the teacher to better understand the provision and teaching style that needs to be applied.
-Essex County Council's Provision Guidance will also be referred to. - The SENCO will be consulted as needed for support and advice and may observe the pupil in class. - Through the above actions it can be determined which level of provision the pupil will need. - If a pupil is added to/removed from the SEND Register, a 'SEND Support Record' form must be completed and agreed by staff, parents and child. - If a pupil has recently been removed from the SEND register they may still need continued monitoring. - Parents/carers will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-Parents/carers are encouraged to share information and queries with the school - The pupil is monitored if a concern is raised by a parent/carer or teacher but this does not automatically place the pupil on the school's SEND register.
+Essex County Council's Provision Guidance will also be referred to; - The SENCO will be consulted as needed for support and advice and may observe the pupil in class; - Through the above actions it can be determined which level of provision the pupil will need; - If a pupil has recently been removed from the SEND register they may still need continued monitoring: - Parents/carers will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.

+- Parents/carers are encouraged to share information and queries with the school: - The pupil is monitored if a concern is raised by a parent/carer or teacher but this does not automatically place the pupil on the school's SEND register.
 Concerns are discussed with parents/carers.
 It is recorded by the school as an aid to further progression and for future reference. - Pupil progress review meetings and parent evenings are used to monitor and assess the progress being made by all students.
 Meetings will be held termly for pupils identified with SEND and, if necessary, additional meetings will be held to monitor progress.

-Managing Pupils' Needs on the SEND Register
+Managing Pupils' Needs on the SEND Register:

-SEND Support:
+SEND Support